dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-triggers.md

 Now configure your application to receive incoming events.
 If using HTTP, you need to listen on a `POST` endpoint with the name of the binding as specified in `metadata.name` in the file.

-Below are code examples that leverage Dapr SDKs for output binding.
+Below are code examples that leverage Dapr SDKs to demonstrate an output binding.

 {{< tabs Dotnet Java Python Go Javascript>}}